texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Texas?

 In Texas, arrest information will remain on a person's record indefinitely.
 However, records of Public Safety Agencies in Texas are subject to a mandated retention schedule determined by the Texas State Library and Archives Commission.
-The retention schedule for arrest reports is for those in the custody of law enforcement agencies, which under this rule are only binding on sheriffs and municipal police departments.
-It does not apply to arrest records in the custody of Texas Courts or the Texas Department of Safety.
+The retention schedule for arrest reports is for those in the custody of law enforcement agencies, which, under this rule, are only binding on sheriffs and municipal police departments.
+It does not apply to arrest records in the custody of Texas Courts or the Texas Department of Public Safety.

 Expunge an Arrest Record in Texas

-Any person arrested for a felony or misdemeanour in Texas may file a petition to have their arrest records expunged if they satisfy the criteria for eligibility under Article.
+Any person arrested for a felony or misdemeanor in Texas may file a petition to have their arrest records expunged if they satisfy the criteria for eligibility under Article.
 55.01 (Right To Exemption) of the Texas Code of Criminal Procedures.

 Expunging an arrest record under Art.
 55.01(a)-(c) T.C.C.P

 To seal an arrest order under Art.
 55.01(a), complete and submit the criminal procedure form titled Expunction Petition-Arrest Records (Chapter 55).
-Arrested persons eligible to have their records sealed under this law must have faced trial for an offence and acquitted by the trial court or court of criminal appeals, convicted, and subsequently pardoned on the grounds of innocence.
+Arrested persons eligible to have their records sealed under this law must have faced trial for an offence and been acquitted by the trial court or court of criminal appeals, convicted, and subsequently pardoned on the grounds of innocence.
 When the person is released, the charge, if any, did not result in a final conviction and has no further court hearings.
 There is no court-ordered community supervision unless the offence is a Class C misdemeanour.

-In general, where an offence is dismissed, or constitutes a class C misdemeanour, it cannot be sealed until the statute of limitations for that offence has expired.
+In general, where an offence is dismissed or constitutes a class C misdemeanour, it cannot be sealed until the statute of limitations for that offence has expired.
 A further exception to this rule is that a dismissed charge for an offense with no statute of limitations cannot be sealed.
 Such offences include - murder, manslaughter, sexual Assault, aggravated Assault, offences against minors, absconding from the scene of an accident that results in death, and human trafficking.

 Where a person was convicted of a subsequent offense after their acquittal or is still subject to prosecution for at least one other charge, the court may not order the expunction of files or documents relating to that arrest.